filipperogerio/strapi-studyng/README.md

-# strapi-studyng
+# Strapi application

-Configuração do strapi para estudo da plataforma
+A quick description of your strapi application